splunk/splunk-operator/docs/AppFramework.md

 ### **Azure Blob Authorization Recommendations:**

-- **Granular Access:** Azure allows "Managed Identities" assignment at the "storage accounts" level as well as at specific containers (buckets) levels.
+- **Granular Access:** Azure allows **"Managed Identities"** assignment at the **"storage accounts"** level as well as at specific containers (buckets) levels.
 A managed identity assigned read permissions at a storage account level will have read access for all containers within that storage account.
 As a good security practice, assign the managed identity to only the specific containers it needs to access, rather than the entire storage account.

-- **Avoid Shared Access Keys:** In contrast to "Managed Identities", Azure allows "shared access keys" configurable only at the storage accounts level.
+- **Avoid Shared Access Keys:** In contrast to **"Managed Identities"**, Azure allows **"shared access keys"** configurable only at the storage accounts level.
 When using the `secretRef` configuration in the CRD, the underlying secret key will allow both read and write access to the storage account (and all containers within it).
 Based on your security needs, consider using "Managed Identities" instead of secrets.
 Additionally, there's no automated way to rotate the secret key, so if you're using these keys, rotate them regularly (e.g., every 90 days).

 ---